ValyrianTech/ValyrianSpellbook/README.md

 To arm the trigger: use the **spellbook.py activate_trigger trigger_id** command
 To reset the trigger: use the **spellbook.py save_trigger trigger_id --reset** command

+Once the trigger is armed, the only way to fully deactivate it is to delete the trigger with the **spellbook.py delete_trigger trigger_id** command

 parameters:
 * timeout: integer (in seconds)
 * warning_email: string (an email address)